 Area rugs can ground a room and make it feel “finished” and warm, but they can also take over a home.
+Too many rugs is one of the biggest ugly home staging mistakes.
 There is no need to have area rugs in every single room, hallway, and doorway.

-Tip: Use neutral area rugs if they add appeal to a room and remove dirty, matted or smelly area rugs.
+Tip: Use neutral area rugs if they add appeal to a room and remove dirty, matted, or smelly area rugs.

-If you think this article, UGLY Home Staging that Does Not Work | Mistakes to Avoid when Selling, was an interesting read and helpful, please share it across your social media platforms!
+If this article, UGLY Home Staging that Does Not Work | Mistakes to Avoid when Selling, was an interesting read please share it!

-Additional Home Staging Resources
+Additional Home Staging Advice from Top Professionals

 About the Author